 When do I start our wedding guest list?

 Putting together a wedding guest list can be a little overwhelming… I mean you JUST got engaged right?
 Well, be sure to take those 5 minutes and bask in the engagement bliss.

 The guest list really kicks off your wedding planning though.
 Before you start looking at venues or trying to find vendors (or even start thinking about the wedding dress), you will want to have a general idea of how many guests you’ll be inviting.

 The last thing you want is to get down the road, fall in love with a venue and have it turn out to not be big enough for your wedding.

 How do I start our wedding guest list?

 If you don’t know where to start… here’s where I started.

-- Start a Google Doc Spreadsheet or Excel file… you’ve heard me rant about the miracles of Google Docs here and here, but let me tell you that this guest list file will probably be the file you access most during the wedding planning process (along with may be your wedding checklist).
+- Start a Google Sheet (in Google Docs) or Excel file… you’ve heard me rant about the miracles of Google Docs here and here, but let me tell you that this guest list template will probably be the file you access most during the wedding planning process (along with may be your wedding checklist).
 For me, I kept addresses and RSVPs in the same file.